tokio-rs/tracing/tracing/README.md

 }
 ```

-We can tweek it even further to better utilize features in tracing.
+We can tweak it even further to better utilize features in tracing.

 ```rust
 use tracing::{span, info, warn, Level};